-- (A) (i) The Employer will provide training to staff to promote a safe, nonviolent atmosphere in the offices.
-Trainers will include outside professional experts. - (ii) The issues considered by the Labor-Management Committee shall include, but not be limited to computer technology, toxic contamination, use of nontoxic and environmentally sound cleaning products, ventilation, air-conditioning, lighting, heating, plumbing, elevator service, recycling and other efforts to make our offices more green, staff safety, appropriate alterations to the physical environment, security, security-related training, including training to handle emotionally disturbed and violent clients. - (iii) The Labor-Management Committee will solicit feedback from staff concerning health and safety matters as needed. - (B) The Committee will produce proposals with respect to occupational safety and health which the Committee believes would improve the occupational health or safety of the workplace. - (C) The Committee will meet with the Executive Director and any additional representatives designated by the Union to discuss the proposals and their implementation. - (D) The Executive Director will then adopt standards to be employed in LSNYC. - (E) As office equipment is replaced through purchase, it shall be replaced with ergonomically safe equipment as reflected in standards recommended by the Labor-Management Committee.
-In the event of a dispute over what constitutes ergonomically safe equipment, the Labor-Management Committee established under §1.6 of the CBA will evaluate the proposed equipment and make recommendations to management as to what constitutes ergonomically safe equipment.
+- 3. The Labor-Management Committee will solicit feedback from staff concerning health and safety matters as needed. - (G) The Committee will produce proposals with respect to occupational safety and health which the Committee believes would improve the occupational health or safety of the workplace. - (H) The Committee will meet with the Executive Director and any additional representatives designated by the Union to discuss the proposals and their implementation. - (I) The Executive Director will then adopt standards to be employed in LSNYC. - (J) As office equipment is replaced through purchase, it shall be replaced with ergonomically safe equipment as reflected in standards recommended by the Labor-Management Committee.
+In the event of a dispute over what constitutes ergonomically safe equipment, the Labor-Management Committee established under § 1.6 of the CBA will evaluate the proposed equipment and make recommendations to management as to what constitutes ergonomically safe equipment.
 It is understood that donated furniture or equipment will be treated as existing, and not replacement, furniture or equipment under this section.
 No employee will be required to use ergonomically unsafe equipment at their workstation.